MarCanovas/Project-Week-1-Build-Your-Own-Game/your-project/README.md

 - [Links](#links)

 ## Project Description
-This game is a 2 player version of the popular game TicTacToe.
-Soon it will be also available a Player VS AI version.
+This project conotains a 2 Player version of the TICTACTOE game and a Player VS AI version.

 ## Rules
 The goal of the game is to align 3 of your tokens before your opponent.